 The bow thruster is electrically driven and controlled by a joystick on the helm.
-Service access for the bow thruster is achieved by removing the cabin floor hatch just in front of the v-berth table.
+Service access for the bow thruster is through the forward in-deck hatch.
 The bow thruster is powered from its own battery.
-This battery is located in the under the floor hatch just aft of the table pedestal.
+This battery is located within the forward in floor deck hatch.
 Operate in short bursts of a few seconds to preserve battery life.
 Refer to the bow thruster manual for more information, maintenance and warranty information.